google/highway/g3doc/design_philosophy.md

 1. Allowing the use of built-in vector types by relying on non-member functions.
-By contrast, P0214R5 requires a wrapper class, which does not work for sizeless vector types currently used by ARM SVE and Risc-V.
+By contrast, P0214R5 requires a wrapper class, which does not work for sizeless vector types currently used by Arm SVE and Risc-V.

 1. Adding widely used and portable operations such as `AndNot`, `AverageRound`, bit-shift by immediates and `IfThenElse`.